domRiddle/ASF/FAQ.md

 ### What privacy information ASF discloses?

 You can find detailed explanation in **[statistics](https://github.com/JustArchi/ArchiSteamFarm/wiki/Statistics)** section.
 You should review it if you care about your privacy, e.g. if you're wondering why accounts being used in ASF are joining our Steam group.
+ASF doesn't collect any sensitive information, and doesn't share it with any third-parties.

 ***